AdobeDocs/graphql-mesh-gateway/src/pages/gateway/headers.md

 # Headers

-To specify request headers for your mesh, you can add them inside the `JSON` file that describes your mesh, or you can add them when querying.
+To specify headers for your mesh, you can add them inside the `JSON` file that describes your mesh, or you can add them when querying.
 Currently, you can add [request headers](#request-headers) and [response headers](#response-headers).

 ## Request headers